Where does the NMPA fit in with other HQIP-funded projects, such as the National Neonatal Audit Programme (NNAP) and MBRRACE-UK?

 What is a potential outlier?

-A trust or board is classed as a potential outlier if it has a higher than expected result for one of the three NMPA outlier indicators: blood loss of 1500ml or more, Apgar score of less than 7 at 5 minutes, and third and fourth degree tears.
-Having a high rate does not necessarily mean that trust or board is providing ‘sub-standard’ care; better detection of tears or blood loss may be a contributing factor.
+A trust or board is classed as a potential outlier if it has a significantly higher than expected result for one of the NMPA outlier indicators.
+In the 2018/19 report these indicators were: blood loss of 1500ml or more, Apgar score of less than 7 at 5 minutes, and third and fourth degree tears.
+Having a high rate does not necessarily mean that the trust or board is providing ‘sub-standard’ care; there may be a number of contributing factors, for example better detection of tears or blood loss.

 What is a spine chart?